Skip to main content

 Domestic Inquiry

-A fair process may involve a domestic inquiry, especially for employees under the Employment Act.
+A fair process may involve a domestic inquiry, especially in misconduct cases.
 The inquiry, impartial and objective, investigates alleged misconduct or poor performance, ensuring the fairness of the dismissal process.

 Employee’s Recourse

-If an employee perceives the dismissal as unfair, they can file a complaint with the Director-General of Industrial Relations within sixty days of termination.
+If an employee perceives the dismissal as unfair, they can file a representation with the Director-General for Industrial Relations within sixty days of termination.
 A conciliation meeting is arranged, and if no settlement is reached, the case may proceed to the Industrial Court.

 Industrial Court Proceedings

 The Industrial Court operates with a focus on equity, good conscience, and the substantial merits of the case.
-While reinstatement is rare, remedies may include back wages, compensation, and the employee’s right to file a civil claim for damages against the employer.
+Remedies may include reinstatement, back wages, or compensation in lieu of reinstatement, depending on the facts of the case.

 Constructive Dismissal

-Constructive dismissal arises when an employee resigns due to a breach of the employment contract, such as an unsafe working environment.
-To succeed in a constructive dismissal claim, the breach must be substantial, and the employee must file a complaint within sixty days.
+Constructive dismissal arises when an employee resigns due to a serious breach of the employment contract, such as a fundamental unilateral change or intolerable working conditions.
+To succeed in a constructive dismissal claim, the breach must be substantial, and the employee must act without undue delay.

 Unfair Dismissal Defenses

-Employers can successfully defend against unfair dismissal claims by demonstrating proper justification, adhering to a fair procedure, and showing that there was just cause and excuse for termination.
+Employers can successfully defend against unfair dismissal claims by demonstrating proper justification, adherence to a fair procedure, and the existence of just cause and excuse for termination.

 In essence, Malaysian labor law aims to balance the rights of both employers and employees, recognizing the prerogatives of employers while safeguarding employees against unfair dismissals.
 It provides a structured framework to resolve disputes and ensures fairness in the employment termination process.